peterdunson/RAG-miniproject-iphs-391-dunson/README.md

 ## 🎯 Overview

-This project implements a **secure, production-ready RAG (Retrieval-Augmented Generation) system** specifically designed for AI security research.
-Built for IPHS 391, it demonstrates best practices for trustworthy AI systems while addressing critical vulnerabilities in modern RAG pipelines.
+This project **proposes** a **secure RAG (Retrieval-Augmented Generation) system** specifically designed for AI security research.
+Built for IPHS 391, it will demonstrate best practices for trustworthy AI systems while addressing critical vulnerabilities in modern RAG pipelines.

 ### **The Problem**